Radionuclide tests are considered safe. However, during the test you will be exposed to some radiation.

 When might I be offered this test?

-You may also be offered this test if you have CHD and your doctor wants to find out if you'll benefit from having a procedure such as an angioplasty or coronary bypass graft.
+You may also be offered this test if you have already been diagnosed with CHD and your doctor wants to find out if you'll benefit from having a procedure such as angioplasty or coronary bypass graft.

 CT scans (computerised tomography)